beckadd/barr-c-clang/README.md

 This is probably because clang-tidy only checks using the checks that you have enabled.
 To enable all Barr C checks, provide the option "barrc-*".
 A full list of checks is provided with what area of concern they represent in COVERAGE.md.

+# Why'd you make this?

+Because truthfully I can't stand Barr C (it implies that most people do code review on printed paper - not coming for anyone's preferences but what is this, 1975?), but I _really_ can't stand conforming to Barr C by hand.